juandpinto/thesis-manuscript/source/12_methods.md

 We must then subtract the lemma's observed frequency from its expected frequency, which will return a value between -1 and 1.
 We can normalize this result by finding the absolute value.
 Now the closer the result is to 0, the closer that lemma's frequency is in that particular file to what we would expect if it were perfectly distributed throughout the corpus.
 A higher number (closer to 1), would indicate a heavier load in that file that we would expect.

-By performing this calculation for every file in the corpus, adding them all together, and dividing the result by two (since we're using the absolute value and are therefore adding values originally in both directions), we now have Gries' *DP*.
+By performing this calculation for every file in the corpus, adding them all together, and dividing the result by two (since we're using the absolute value and are therefore adding values that originally existed in both a positive and a negative direction), we now have Gries' *DP*.
 Where `n` is the number of files:

 $$\textbf{DP}\ =\ 0.5 \sum_{i=1}^{n} |\ \text{expected frequency}\ -\ \text{observed frequency}\ |$$